frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 #### Native Representation

 The `native` representation of data refers to the representation of data in a form that is produced by a format-specific driver in some computational environment.
-The Data Package Standard itself does not define any data formats and relies on existent data formats and corresponding drivers on the implementations level.
+The Data Package Standard itself does not define any data formats and relies on existent data formats (such as CSV, JSON, or SQL) and corresponding drivers on the implementations level.

 Having a Data Resource definition as below: